-Researchers and citizen scientists spent the day aboard R/V ANGARI conducting shark research in Palm Beach County.
+Researchers and citizen scientists spent the day aboard R/V ANGARI conducting shark research offshore Palm Beach County.

 About the Expedition:

 On this expedition, Florida International University researchers from the Predator Ecology and Conservation Lab and the Marine Community and Behavioral Ecology Lab led 12 citizen scientists on a shark research expedition off Palm Beach County.
 The citizen scientists included the 2018 Youth Making Ripples Film Competition winners from Flagstaff, Arizona and the Youth Making Ripples team.
 Everyone worked together to help researchers assemble, deploy and retrieve baited remote underwater video (BRUV) equipment and drum lines, take measurements, tag sharks and collect tissue samples.
 On this expedition, 7 drum lines were deployed at different depths and participants were successful in catching and releasing 1 tiger shark, 1 great hammerhead shark, 1 sharpnose shark and 1 nurse shark.

 Laura Garcia studied Environmental Biology at the Autonomous University of Barcelona.
 During her senior year, she transferred to FIU and studied Marine Sciences while volunteering in the Marine Community Ecology Lab.
 Her research focuses on the conservation biology of sharks, specifically the level of pollutants found in different shark tissues and how this varies with species, trophic level, and region of origin.
 Laura also takes part in several education and outreach activities at local schools to explain the importance of protecting sharks.